jovotech/jovo-framework/docs/advanced-concepts/contribute.md

 $ npm run init
 ```

-### Configure your app to use your local copy of the Jovo framework
+### Configure your App to use your Local Copy of the Jovo Framework

 If you have a Jovo app that depends on the feature or fix you are implementing, configure your Jovo app to use your local version of the jovo-framework.
 If that's not the case, you can skip this section and just test your change with unit tests.

 Create [links](https://docs.npmjs.com/cli/link.html) for the framework